-3.6 Repeat Elimination/Compression
+3.5 Repeat Elimination/Compression

 I have dealt with real-time log file reporters that generated 300 emails when a partition filled up overnight.
-Thus, there must be a method to condense, deduplicate or eliminate repeated events to provide a better picture of a problem, and reduce the number of messages to prevent the monitoring system from spamming the administrators.
+There must be a method to condense or de-duplicate repeated events to provide a better picture of a problem, and reduce the number of messages spamming the administrators.

 The SingleWithSuppress rule fills this deduplication need.
-To handle file system full errors, the rule in Figure 12 is used.
+To handle file system full errors, the rule in Figure 7 is used.